JoE11-y/NFT-Lottery-Frontend/README.md

 This repository contains a simple React boilerplate for Celo projects.

 ## 1. Tech Stack
-This Boilerplate uses the following tech stack:
+This boilerplate uses the following tech stack:
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [use-Contractkit](contractkit
 ) - A frontend library for interacting with the Celo blockchain.
-- [Hardhat](https://hardhat.org/) - A tool for building and deploying smart contracts.
+- [Hardhat](https://hardhat.org/) - A tool for writing and deploying smart contracts.
 - [Bootstrap](https://getbootstrap.com/) - A CSS framework that provides responsive, mobile-first layouts.

 ## 2. Quick Start

-To get this project up running locally, follow these simple example steps:
+To get this project up running locally, follow these simple steps:

 ### 2.1 Clone the repository: